-(g) Going Concern
+(i) Going Concern

-In light of the recent emergence of and spread of COVID-19 which is having a significant impact on financial markets with longer term macroeconomic implications, the extent of which the impact on global economic conditions is uncertain, management has updated its assessment of the Group's ability to continue as a going concern.
-While the impact of COVID-19 is uncertain, management considered its ability to maintain access to funding and absorb future losses and concluded, that based on its current funding arrangements, that there are no material uncertainties which would cast significant doubt on the going concern assumption.
+Management has updated its assessment of the Group's ability to continue as a going concern.
+Management considered its ability to maintain access to funding and absorb any potential future losses and concluded, that based on its current funding arrangements, that there are no material uncertainties which would cast significant doubt on the going concern assumption.